TZintel/amortizationsfACMA210/README.md

 # Amortization With Sinking Fund

 This project was created to determine three questions for a mortgage with annual lump sum payments.
 The EXCEL File contains the questions and an amortization table relating to the mortgage.
+The orange table takes the inputs of the problem

 ## The terms of the mortgage